rhys-john-miller/4G_Handover_Verification/README.md

 These files contain the single processes for the following entities: seNode and MME Along with multiple processes for the following entities: UE and teNode

+## Traces

+This folder contains all of the trace for all the attacks found on the LTE handover protocols.

 ## Submission

-These files are in support of the paper being submitted to Euro S&P 2021: Formal Security Analysis of 4G LTE Handovers.
+These files are in support of the paper being submitted to a conference.